-There exists a more popular Hamiltonian which is based on a different set of variables: the lapse and shift functions and the space-space components of the metric tensor.
-It is frequently, but mistakenly called the Dirac Hamiltonian (e.g. \cite{Castellani}) and even its variables are called \textquotedblleft Dirac's lapse and shift\textquotedblright\ \cite{SalSund}.\footnote{The names \textquotedblleft lapse\textquotedblright\ and \textquotedblleft shift\textquotedblright\ were introduced neither by ADM nor by Dirac and appeared only later, for example, in \cite{Gravitation, Kuchar}.} This formulation (with the lapse and shift functions) is due to Arnowitt, Deser and Misner (see \cite{ADM} and references therein).
-The name \textquotedblleft Dirac-ADM\textquotedblright\ is also not correct; and despite the apparent similarities between the Dirac and ADM Hamiltonians, they are different (see below).
+There exists a more popular Hamiltonian than Dirac's Hamiltonian which is based on a different set of variables: the \textit{lapse} and \textit{shift} functions and the space-space components of the metric tensor.
+It is frequently, but mistakenly called the Dirac Hamiltonian (e.g. \cite{Castellani}) and even its variables are called \textquotedblleft Dirac's lapse and shift\textquotedblright\ \cite{SalSund}\footnote{The names \textquotedblleft lapse\textquotedblright and \textquotedblleft shift\textquotedblright\ were introduced neither by ADM nor by Dirac and appeared only later, for example, in \cite{Gravitation, Kuchar}.
+To the best of our knowledge, it was Wheeler who coined the names of these variables, \textquotedblleft lapse\textquotedblright and \textquotedblleft shift\textquotedblright\ in \cite{Relativity}.}.
+This formulation (with the lapse and shift functions) is due to Arnowitt, Deser and Misner (see \cite{ADM} and references therein).
+The name \textquotedblleft Dirac-ADM\textquotedblright\ is also not correct; moreover, despite the apparent similarities between the Dirac and ADM Hamiltonians, they are different (see below).
 The appropriate and best known names for the ADM formulation are \textquotedblleft ADM gravity\textquotedblright\ and geometrodynamics, as opposed to Einstein gravity.
 The gauge transformation derived from the ADM Hamiltonian by the methods of \cite{Castellani, Novel}, using ADM variables and constraints, is not diffeomorphism invariance (\ref{eqn00}).
 This fact was recently demonstrated very clearly using the method of \cite{Novel} in \cite{Saha} and was discussed in our Introduction.
-The field-dependent redefinition of the parameters (\ref{eqn00a}) for the ADM Hamiltonian differs from the exact result that was obtained in Section III from the Dirac formulation, where no field-dependent redefinition was used, and in \cite{Samanta} and \cite{KKRV} where the question of equivalence with diffeomorphism does not arise.
+The field-dependent redefinition of the parameters (\ref{eqn00a}) for the ADM Hamiltonian distinct from the exact result that was obtained in Section III from the Dirac formulation, where no such a redefinition was used, and in \cite{Samanta} and \cite{KKRV} where the question of equivalence with diffeomorphism does not arise.